 Orthodox ChurchThe followers of the Orthodox Churches are an almost worldwide branch of Christianity.
 The total number of Orthodox is estimated at about 300 million members.

 The main groupings of the individual Orthodox churches are:

 The basis of the original Orthodox community is the Creed of Constantinople, written in 381.
 It is a separation from Christianity, which took place mainly in the eastern part of the then Roman Empire.
-From about the 5th century A.D. onwards, the ancient Oriental Christians separated from the Roman imperial church.
-It took about 600 years until the official separation of the Greek-influenced Christians from the Latin ones.
+From about the fifth century C.E. onwards, the ancient Oriental Christians separated from the Roman imperial church.
+It took about 600 years for the official separation of the Greek-influenced Christians from the Latin ones.

 |North Macedonia||64.8 %||1,338,000|

 Understanding of faithA central expression of self-understanding is the "union of all being, destined to unite in itself all that is, God and creation."
 In contrast to the Roman Catholic Church, the Orthodox reject the Pope as the supreme, infallible authority.
 Likewise, the Immaculate Conception of Mary and Purgatory are not part of the doctrine.
 In addition to the Bible, texts of the Church Fathers play a far greater role.
 Saints, relics or images are hardly ever venerated.